talkpython/python-for-absolute-beginners-course/practices/ch06-organizing-code-with-functions/readme.md

 ## Exercises

 Now it's your turn.
-Here are some ideas to practice.

-1. Your practice exercise is to take the M&M guessing game we created back in chapter 5 (interactive code) and clean it up using functions.
+Your practice exercise is to **take the M&M guessing game we created back in chapter 5 (interactive code) and clean it up using functions**.
 Make a copy of the file in this folder called `guessinggame.py`.
 That's what we started with.
 There are probably 3-4 functions that you can create to help organize and isolate parts of this application.
 Use the core concepts above to help.